crickets-and-comb/bfb_delivery_desktop/README.md

 This will run the entire QC workflow outlined above from the workflow in `.github/workflows`.
 This is a good way to test the workflow itself and be confident your PR will pass on GitHub.

 That said, watch out because it will not run GUI tests, and this is a GUI project.
+So, it's always good to try the running the app from the project files and the dist, as outlined in the beginning.